-This Almond Flour Apple Crumb Cake is a healthier treat made with whole food ingredients.
+This Almond Flour Apple Cake is a healthier treat made with whole-food ingredients.
 It’s perfect for fall baking, and it’s topped with a streusel crumb topping as well.
-There’s multiple options for the glaze, but the maple option is my favorite this time of year.
+There are multiple options for the glaze, but the maple option is my favorite this time of year.

 Just picture a perfectly spiced cake, weighed down by loads of apples and a crunchy streusel topping.
 And if that doesn’t sound tasty enough… it’s all drizzled with a maple glaze.
 There’s just so much fall flavor all wrapped up in this tasty cake!

 The idea for this cake came with the chilly fall temperatures we have here right now.
 And I started thinking about slow Sunday afternoons with a cup of coffee while nibbling on a piece of this.
 It ended up being one of those recipes that really can work as a breakfast/brunch treat, or as a dessert, and even the above-mentioned coffee snack.

 1st let’s dive in and talk about the ingredients

 - Almond Flour – is my preferred flour to make perfectly moist baked goods that are both gluten free and paleo.

 - Tapioca Starch – I use this in combination with the almond flour and it creates the perfect fluffy texture in baked goods.
 I’ve also had many readers write in to say they’ve successfully subbed in either cornstarch or arrowroot for the tapioca.